President’s Welcome

 In 2022, we engaged UCD Smurfit Business School to undertake a review of our activities, as a result of which we are now re-focussing on how best to support networking between past pupils.

 Between 2017 and 2021, we concentrated on an agreed program to enhance our support of the school and its past pupils through projects including a new central database, running fundraisers and working with industry, 2 other schools and Government Departments / Agencies to tailor IBM’s P-Tech Programme to the Irish 2nd level curriculum.
-This programme was successfully launched by the state in November 2018 and, under the leadership of Aidan Giblin (past pupil 1975 and past Principal), was developed in the school since that time to align it with the Irish education system.
+This programme was successfully launched by the state in November 2018 and, under the leadership of Aidan Giblin (past pupil, teacher and Principal), was developed in the school since that time to align it with the Irish education system.
 P-TECH went live for 1st and 2nd Years for the 2019/20 academic year.
 For more on P-Tech click here.

 For 2019-2020, the Joeys Alumni Board (for both Primary & Secondary schools) adopted a new Strategic Plan, with particular emphasis on strengthening our school network communications, improving funding from private and public sources and student recruitment.
 For 2 years between 2019 and 2021 we succeeded in raising €100,000 annually to fund student laptop computers, participation in an inter-school competition (Cuchulainn Challenge) and delivery of various communications initiatives for the school.
 In 2020/21 these funds were targeted at refurbishing outbuildings for everyday school use, production of architect's plans for submission of grant applications for building works, delivery of a sensory garden for special needs students and communications projects (i.e. improved social media, fliers and videos).
 We also actively worked with school management on a strategic plan for both schools and continue to advocate for funding equality with state schools for inner city voluntary DEIS schools, like Joeys.